squid-cache/squid-cache.github.io/RoadMap.rst

 [[FullSearch(title:regex:^RoadMap/[^/]*$)]]

-A wish list of poorly documented Squid features unrelated to any specific version is available [wiki:Features/Other elsewhere].
+A list of future features unrelated to any specific Squid version is available [wiki:Features elsewhere].